vvvv/betadocs/Wiki/Learning/Tutorials/Wave Simulation.md

 #  3-Dimensional Case

-a plugin that extends this algorithm to 3 dimensions can be found in the addonpack at the [downloads](TODO INTERNALLINK:downloads) site.
+a plugin that extends this algorithm to 3 dimensions can be found in the addonpack at the [Downloads](https://vvvv.org/downloads) site.